 While she may not have been the greatest actress of all time, she certainly had her fair share of talent and intelligence, and always worked incredibly hard to bring her characters to life.
 She cultivated a star persona, but often worked against and satirized the things people expected of her.
 Jonathan Rosenbaum notes that she frequently played “dumb blonde” characters based on sexist stereotypes — ie. that attractive women cannot be intelligent — but she always found a way to subtly subvert these stereotypes.
 Reviews for Monroe’s early films always focused on her looks, ignoring her performances and focusing on her body and how attractive or seductive she was.
 Critics seemed to be unable to detect the way she poked fun at the “dumb” characters she played, believing that she was nothing more than a pretty face.

 Not only was she able to brilliantly play both drama and comedy, but she also attended classes at The Actor’s Studio with Lee Strasberg to sharpen her talents.
-As Rosenbaum notes, she was also an avid reader, and was able to speak at length about Freud, Shakespeare, William Congreve, and James Joyce.
+As Rosenbaum notes, she was also an avid reader and was able to speak at length about Freud, Shakespeare, William Congreve, and James Joyce.
 Writer Maurice Zolotow writes in his 1960 book Marilyn Monroe that her home was filled with books, and she wrote poetry sometimes.
 She was clearly more intelligent than she is given credit for, and her intelligence comes through onscreen in her performances.
-The way she was able to carefully control her face, body, and line delivery are indicative of talent, hard work, and an understanding of her craft.
+The way she was able to carefully control her face and body and her line delivery are indicative of talent, hard work, and an understanding of her craft.

-Monroe is most famous for her comedic roles, specifically Technicolor films from the 1950s such as Gentlemen Prefer Blondes (1953), How to Marry a Millionaire (1953), and The Seven Year Itch (1957).
-She essentially played the same character in all of her comedies, but brought a unique spin to each story.
+Monroe is most famous for her comedic roles, specifically Technicolor films from the 1950s such as How to Marry a Millionaire, Gentlemen Prefer Blondes (1953), and The Seven Year Itch (1957).
+She essentially played the same character in all of her comedies but brought a unique spin to each story.
 One of her most brilliant performances is as Lorelei Lee in Howard Hawks’ Gentlemen Prefer Blondes.
 She skillfully brings to life the scheming, jewel-hungry Lorelei, who pretends to be innocent and clueless in order to acquire wealth from gullible rich old men.
 She and her best friend Dorothy (Jane Russell) complement and play off of each other perfectly, resulting in one of the most entertaining films of the classical Hollywood era.